…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 the underdog, the unlikely …. for His glory!

-And how He miraculously turns “impossible” to “possible”!
+And how He miraculously turns “impossible” to “I am possible”!

 When one sits through a sermon message that takes one verse here, and another verse there, and another from somewhere else, … when the Bible is presented in snippets and sound-bites,

-… its really hard for the listeners to see the Bible as one fully coherent book from Genesis to Revelation.
+Furthermore, … its hard for the listeners to see the Bible as one fully coherent book from Genesis to Revelation.

 Also, … its a mystery why Bible reading/interpreting skills are not taught more often,